ikasanEIP/ikasan/ikasaneip/component/Readme.md

 ### Purpose

 Consumers provide the &quot;glue&quot; between the entry into the flow and the underlying technology generating he event.
+In order to create your own consumer you need to implement [Consumer Interface](../spec/component/src/main/java/org/ikasan/spec/component/endpoint/Consumer.java)

 ### Pattern